 The following exceptions are allowed when conducting an EWA:

-Conducting an EWA in another environment—Environments that accurately mimic the intended work environment are acceptable, when an intended work environment is not available or when another environment is in the best interest of the customer.
+Conducting an EWA in another environment—Environments that accurately mimic the intended work environment are acceptable when an intended work environment is not available or when another environment is in the best interest of the customer.
 For example, if the intended work environment is loud, busy, and bright, then the alternate environment in which the assessment is conducted must mimic those same variables in order for the assessment to be valid.

 Assessing three environments during an EWA—One environment can be used twice, if changing the day or time would significantly alter the environmental variables.
 For example, the environment in a grocery store on a Saturday at 1:00 p.m. is significantly different from the environment at the same grocery store on a Sunday at 11:00 p.m.
 The assessment must be conducted in an environment that accurately mimics the intended work environment.